Our Covid-19 safety measures are in place to ensure our clinics and hospitals are safe for you, your pets and our staff

 Dear pet owner,

-Over the past 18 months, we’ve committed to keeping you, your pets and our people safe under hugely challenging circumstances.
+Since the beginning of the Covid pandemic, we’ve committed to keeping you, your pets and our people safe under hugely challenging circumstances.

 This has meant opening our pet emergency clinics and hospitals throughout the coronavirus pandemic to ensure our vets and vet nurses could be there for you when you needed us most, while also putting in place a series of precautions to reduce the risk of virus transmission.

-But in order to ensure the best care for your pets while at the same time keeping everyone safe, we’ll continue to take additional precautionary steps, even once most legal restrictions have been eased, including:
+But in order to ensure the best care for your pets while at the same time keeping everyone safe, we’ll continue to take additional precautionary steps, even though most legal restrictions have been eased, including:

-- Asking those in an emergency to call us first rather than turning up unannounced
+- Asking you to call us first rather than turning up unannounced